How To Calculate The Number Of Neutrons

 Neutrons play a crucial role in the stability of atomic nuclei.
 The strong nuclear force, which acts between nucleons (protons and neutrons), overcomes the electrostatic repulsion between protons, holding the nucleus together.
 Neutrons contribute to this strong force without adding to the repulsive electrostatic force, thus stabilizing the nucleus.

 The ratio of neutrons to protons is a key factor in determining the stability of an isotope.
 For lighter elements, a neutron-to-proton ratio of approximately 1:1 is usually stable.
-However, as the atomic number increases, a higher proportion of neutrons is needed to maintain stability.
+Even so, as the atomic number increases, a higher proportion of neutrons is needed to maintain stability.
 This is because the electrostatic repulsion between protons becomes stronger in heavier nuclei, requiring more neutrons to provide sufficient strong force to hold the nucleus together.

 Isotopes with unstable neutron-to-proton ratios undergo radioactive decay, emitting particles or energy to achieve a more stable configuration.
-For example, carbon-14 (<sup>14</sup>C) is an unstable isotope of carbon that undergoes beta decay, transforming a neutron into a proton and emitting an electron and an antineutrino.
-This process changes the nucleus from carbon-14 to nitrogen-14 (<sup>14</sup>N).
+Here's one way to look at it: carbon-14 (<sup>14</sup>C) is an unstable isotope of carbon that undergoes beta decay, transforming a neutron into a proton and emitting an electron and an antineutrino.
+This process changes the nucleus from carbon-14 to nitrogen-14 (<sup>14</sup>N) Simple as that..

 Understanding the behavior of neutrons is also crucial in various applications, including: